LindirQuenya/rpi_AD7705_daq/README.md

 ```
 nohup ./ad7705fastcgi &
 ```
-which creates a fastcgi server on port 65001.
+which creates a socket under `\tmp\adc7705socket` to communicate with the fastcgi server.

 ### Configuring the nginx for FastCGI